taeesh1309/RoomateFinderApp/README.md

 ### Prerequisites

 - **Node.js**, **ios simulator** and **npm** installed.
-- One must also add the serviceAccountKey.json file from Firebase by generating a new private key.
+- One must also add the serviceAccountKey.json file from their Firebase account by generating a new private key inside the WebFlaskService folder.

 ### Setup Instructions